Venezuela lawmakers loyal to Maduro open door to prosecution of Guaido

 Guaido’s international backers, chiefly the Trump administration, have warned Venezuelan authorities not to touch him and threatened ever harsher sanctions against the Maduro administration to further cut it off from foreign financing.

-Reporting by Angus Berwick and Vivian Sequera; Writing by Brian Ellsworth; Editing by Lisa Shumaker
+Reporting by Angus Berwick and Vivian Sequera; Writing by Brian Ellsworth; Editing by Lisa Shumaker and Michael Perry